circlefin/verite/packages/docs/docs/tutorials/solidity-verifications.md

 })
 ```

 Let's break this down.
-When we deploy the contract, it get assigned to the variable `verificationRegistry`.
+When we deploy the contract, it gets assigned to the variable `verificationRegistry`.
 This allows us to execute functions on the contract.
 So, in this test, we are executing the function called `getVerifier`.
 We expect this function call to fail and be reverted because the contract owner (the address that deployed the contract) has not been added as a verifier.

 ### addVerifier